Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Framework Design

 \subsection{Weight Shuffling}

-The weight shuffling module in \name{} aims to prevent data leakage while preserving computational correctness by leveraging permutation equivariance and invariance.
-As the name suggests, this operation shuffles the neural network weights of a model updated at the client before sharing them with the server for aggregation.
-For clarity, we explain the weight shuffling process in the context of matrix multiplication, given its predominant role in neural network computations.
-It is worth noting that implementation details of this module can vary depending on the baseline federated learning model architecture due to differences in design and computational complexity, as discussed in Section~\ref{sec:implementation}.
+Weight shuffling in \name{} prevents data leakage while preserving computational correctness by leveraging permutation equivariance and invariance.
+This module shuffles locally updated neural network weights before sharing them with the server.
+For clarity, we illustrate the process in the context of matrix multiplication, given its core role in neural network computations.
+Note that implementation details may vary depending on the baseline federated learning model architecture, as we discuss in Section~\ref{sec:implementation}.